sanko/perl4mirc/README.txt

 	any version of mIRC (built on v6.35)
 	Perl (built on v5.10.0)
-	Win32::API

 INSTALLATION

-	First, make sure you have the Win32::API module installed.

 	To install this script and DLL, to copy the files in this package into a mIRC's directory and type...